 20 Questions to Ask Other Leaders

 As a leader, how do you become a better leader?
-If you’re like me, you probably read a lot of books, listen to podcasts, and attend a few conferences.
-But one of the best ways to grow is to ask other leaders questions.
+If you’re like me, probably by reading a lot of books, listening to podcasts, and attending a few conferences.
+Those are excellent growth strategies, but there’s one missing.

 Michael began our meeting by sharing with me that he is on a sabbatical.
 One of his goals is to grow as a leader and one of his sabbatical projects is to interview leaders in various professions.
 I was honored that he choose me as someone worth interviewing.